 Head to the Auckland Waterfront to experience some mind-blowing design and architecture, recreational opportunities, and facilities and events.
 It is made up of three main areas- Wynyard Quarter, Viaduct, and Queens Wharf.
 You can stroll along the waterfront from Queens Wharf, past Viaduct Harbor, and into the Wynyard Quarter.

 Blue Breeze Inn

 Go to Waiheke Island during the day time.
 You can either spend the night there or take a day trip.
 Waiheke Island is one of the most popular day or weekend trip destinations from the city.
 It is only a 40-minute ferry ride from Auckland, which starts running early in the morning so that you can get a head start to your day, and is located around 10 miles away from the downtown.
 You can catch a glimpse of all the other islands in the harbor on your way there.
 Waiheke Island is known to be a little more expensive compared to mainland New Zealand.
 You can rent bikes and scooters and roam around the island or book tours, which includes ferry tickets for a round trip to and from the island, olive tasting, winery tours, food, and sightseeing.

 Waiheke One Way - Adult $31.00

-Things to do:
+Things to Do:

-Day 3-4:
+Day 3-4: Piha

-Things to do in Piha:
+Things to Do in Piha:

-Kitekite falls is an amazing 3 tier waterfall that you can hike up to and swim in.
+Kitekite Falls is an amazing 3 tier waterfall that you can hike up to and swim in.
 The hike to Kitekite falls is about 1-2 hours of easy trail.
 Once you reach the waterfall you will be able to swim in the water.
 It is deep enough for you to swim with your head under the water.
-If you want more of a secluded experience, head to the top of the fall and dip into testing your nerves and swim by the edge of the pool.
+If you want more of a secluded experience, head to the top of the fall and dip into testing your nerves, and swim by the edge of the pool.